Anatoly Efros

-Anatoly Vasilievich Efros (Анатолий Васильевич Эфрос; July 3, 1925, Kharkiv – January 13, 1987, Moscow) was a Soviet theatre and film director.
+Anatoly Vasilievich Efros (Анатолий Васильевич Эфрос; July 3, 1925 – January 13, 1987) was a Soviet theatre and film director.
 He was a leading interpreter of Russian classics during the Era of Stagnation and "received numerous awards for creative excellence".

 His writings on theatre were published in English under the titles The Joy of Rehearsal: Reflections on Interpretation and Practice (ISBN 9780820463384) and The Craft of Rehearsal: Further Reflections on Interpretation and Practice (ISBN 9780820488608).

 Children's Theatre and the Lenkom

 Efros was born in Kharkiv.
 In 1954, he was appointed to run the Central Theatre for Children in Moscow and managed to transform it from a conservative backwater into one of the most fashionable Soviet theatres.

 At that early period, he staged many plays by Viktor Rozov, including Searching for Happiness (1957), Unequal Battle (1960), Before Supper (1962).
 In 1963, Efros moved to the Lenkom Theatre and worked there for three years.
 It was there that he staged another of Rozov's plays, On the Wedding Day (1964).
 Viña Delmar's Make Way for Tomorrow was produced by him in the Mossovet Theatre (1966), with Faina Ranevskaya and Rostislav Plyatt in leading roles.